 Protection of power system busbars is one of the most critical relaying applications.
-Busbars are areas in power systems where fault current levels may be very high.
-In spite of that, some of the circuits connected to the bus may have their Current Transformers (CTs) insufficiently rated.
+Busbars are areas in the power systems where the level of fault currents may be very high.
+Despite of that some of the circuits connected to the bus may have their Current Transformers (CTs) insufficiently rated.
 This creates a danger of significant CT saturation and jeopardizes security of the busbar protection system.

-A false trip of a distribution bus can cause outages to a large number of customers as numerous feeders and/or subtransmission lines may get disconnected.
-A false trip of a transmission busbar may drastically change system topology and jeopardize power system stability.
-Hence, the requirement of a maximum security of busbar protection.
+A false trip by a distribution bus protection can cause outages to a large number of customers as numerous feeders and/or subtransmission lines may get disconnected.
+At the same time tripping a transmission-level busbar may drastically change system topology jeopardizing power system stability.
+Hence, the requirement of a maximum security of the bus protection.

-On the other hand, bus faults generate large fault currents.
-If not cleared promptly, they endanger the entire substation due to both dynamic forces and thermal effects.
-Hence, the requirement of high-speed operation of busbar protection.
+On the other hand, uncleared bus faults would generate large fault currents endangering the entire substation due to both dynamic forces and thermal effects.
+Hence, the requirement of high-speed operation of the bus protection.

 With both security and dependability being very important for busbar protection, the preference is always given to security.
+Kazik Kuras Member, IEEE